Staff Product Designer

 Action anxiety

-Students follow 5–10 schools and have no way to know what each one expects next.
+Students follow 5–10 schools with no way to know what each expects next.
 School outreach hits as a wall of email.
-They can't tell what's important, what's optional, what they've missed.
+They can't tell what's important, optional, or missed.
 The default is to freeze.

 Students weren't lost.
 They were anxious.

 I ran discovery research with 10–12 schools and pulled CRM integration data showing exactly where interested students were going dark: between the follow and the application, between school outreach and a response, between a Direct Admissions offer and an accept.
-Then I leaned on existing Direct Admissions student research that had already mapped the emotional shape of the enrollment funnel.
-Affinity mapping across all three sources made the pattern obvious: students weren't dropping off because they'd lost interest.
+Affinity mapping across all three sources made the pattern obvious, students weren't dropping off because they'd lost interest.
 They were dropping off because the process felt opaque and overwhelming.

 "The school sent me an email but I didn't know if I was supposed to do something.
 I just kind of waited."

-Students described the window between "I like this school" and "I've taken a real next step" as a black box.
-They had no map of remaining steps, no sense of what was meaningful versus marketing, no way to tell whether silence meant "you're fine" or "you missed something."
+Students described the window between "I like this school" and "I've taken a real next step" as a black box, no map of remaining steps, no sense of what was meaningful versus marketing, no way to tell whether silence meant "you're fine" or "you missed something."
 Multiply that by the 5–10 schools each student was following, and the anxiety was paralyzing.

 The reframe didn't land in a single meeting.
-I made the case in pieces, across three review sessions: first the CRM data showing where interest died, then the affinity map of student anxiety quotes, then the auto-complete risk memo.
-Each one peeled back another layer of why the school-controlled framing wouldn't actually move yield.
-By the third session, the question in the room had changed from "how do we build the messaging tool?" to "how do we build the student journey?"
+I made the case in pieces across three review sessions: the CRM data showing where interest died, then the affinity map of student anxiety quotes, then the auto-complete risk memo.
+By the third session, the question had changed from "how do we build the messaging tool?" to "how do we build the student journey?"

 As briefed